albertolmw/Big4-Case-Interview/Code_Explanation.md

 ![image](https://github.com/user-attachments/assets/02c4d2a2-dcec-48c1-bd7d-7c3423018b9d)

 ## 5. BOOSTING
-Depending on the answer of the client, we can improve the model, in this case I used GridSearchCV to try different parameters of the logistic regression to find the one with the best AUC value.
+Depending on the answer of the client, we can improve the model, in this case I used GridSearchCV to try different parameters of the best model to find the one with the best AUC value.
 Obtaining the following results:

 ![image](https://github.com/user-attachments/assets/ede3b6d7-618c-4135-bdc5-fb604f60a8c2)